 Regardless of how severe one’s symptoms and addiction are, we’re here to help.
 With post traumatic stress disorder impacting between 7 and 8 percent of people at one point or another, at Transitions Recovery, we’re ready to assist at any time.
-If you find yourself or a loved one in need of help please contact us today by calling 800-626-1980.

 What Is PTSD?

 PTSD happens as a result of one experiencing a traumatic or life-threatening event.
 The danger causes the brain to trigger a “fight or flight” response, resulting in an alteration of brain chemicals and an elevation of blood pressure, heart rate, respiration, and body temperature.
 The individual’s focus and attention levels peak and their adrenaline rushes like a river.

 These features assist people in escaping potentially dangerous situations, and this is the right response to danger.
 The stress can continue after the danger passes, and for those who find danger in their day-to-day job, it can persist long after it’s essential for protecting the individual from harm.